Libyan Palette: Content

 On one side, there is a scene of walking lines of animals within registers.
 Below these animals, an orchard with olive trees is depicted, and the hieroglyphic inscription thnw or tjehenw (usually transcribed as tehenu), most likely a toponym of Western Nile Delta or, according to most scholars, what was later associated with Libya.
-The character consists in the throwing stick on top of an oval, meaning "region", "place", "island", a toponym of Libya or Western Delta pronounced THnw, Tjehenw.
+The character consists of a throwing stick on top of an oval, meaning "region", "place", "island", a toponym of Libya or Western Delta pronounced THnw, Tjehenw.

 The opposite side of the Libyan Palette shows the feet of some persons above a register line.
 Under the register, seven fortified towns are depicted, with the name of each town written within the wall.
 Above each town, an animal grasps its wall with the mr (hoe) hieroglyph.
 Günter Dreyer has interpreted this scene as a scene of destruction and the animals, or animal standards, as royal names.
 However, other scholars have suggested that the animals represent royal armies or symbols.
 Another completely different interpretation is that the scene represents the foundation of these cities.